AlcinaW/local-weather-app/README.md

-#Local weather app (w.i.p.)
+#Local weather app

-What do you think the weather will be like today?
+A local weather app that determines your location, and returns information on the current weather.
+Built with JavaScript, Open Weather Map API, and Responsive Grid System.

+View the demo on [Codepen](http://codepen.io/AlcinaW/full/QNedKR).